She didn't tell her family about her infertility diagnosis. Now she's helping those struggling to conceive.

 He noted that there are social and cultural factors that may play a role in access to fertility care in the Asian population and that Asian-American women in general have lower pregnancy rates after IVF treatment than white women.

-After conceiving her daughter, Kuo wanted to have a second child, opting against IVF in favor of an alternate fertility treatment.
+After conceiving her daughter, Kuo wanted to preserve the chance to have a second child, opting against IVF in favor of an alternate fertility treatment.
 But while she consulted eight doctors in five states and tried several cycles of treatment, the attempts were unsuccessful.

 Devastated by the news, Kuo said she decided to use that opportunity to explore other ways to build a family, including completing foster parent training and exploring adoption.

-Note: CLARIFICATION (Nov.
-3, 2017, 7:10 P.M.): An earlier version of this article stated that Kuo underwent fertility treatment because she wanted to have a second child.
-Kuo says she wanted to preserve the chance to have a second child.